-It is a first-rate choice for those unable to meet the current top dollar asking prices in better known spots.
-Enjoy the beauty and tranquility of Weslemkoon Lake, which is also a great spot for fishing enthusiasts, and the beauty of the Canadian Shield.
+It is a first-rate choice for those unable to meet the current top-dollar asking prices in better-known spots.
+Enjoy the beauty and tranquillity of Weslemkoon Lake, which is also a great spot for fishing enthusiasts, and the beauty of the Canadian Shield.

 However, that is changing, thanks to increasingly prohibitive prices for spots closer to major urban centres.
-Haliburton has beautiful lake front access, gorgeous forest areas, and a small, but thriving town with all the conveniences you need on vacation.
+Haliburton has beautiful lakefront access, gorgeous forest areas, and a small, but a thriving town with all the conveniences you need on vacation.